Ceil-m/Arcus-TerminalColours-v0.2/README.md

-# TermCols-v0.2
+# Arcus-TerminalColours-v0.2
-TermCols v0.2 (originally) by Ceil
+Arcus-TerminalColours v0.2 (originally) by Ceil

 ***This is free software.
 Anyone can use, modify, and redistribute (if you do modify and redistribute, credit is appreciated)***